Skip to Content

 Even if covered bridges aren’t your thing, I urge you to visit this corner of Vermont in the fall, where you’ll find rolling hills, bustling farm stands, art galleries, museums, and shopping opportunities.

-The Appalachian and Long Trails share a single path through these mountains, and both Robert Frost and Norman Rockwell called Bennington County Home at one time.
+The Appalachian and Long Trails share a single path through these mountains, and both Robert Frost and Norman Rockwell once called Bennington County home.
 You can even visit Robert Frost’s grave behind the Old First Church in Old Bennington.

 Vermont Fall Foliage Sites in Bennington County